Future-Power-Networks/Simplus-Grid-Tool/Documentations/DeveloperManual.md

 ### "+Toolbox" Sub-folder

 This folder contains the basic functions for toolbox.
-For example, "Main.m" is the main function for toolbox; "DeviceModelCreate.m" creates the small-signal state space models of devices.
+For example, "Main.m" is the main function for toolbox; "ApparatusModelCreate.m" creates the small-signal state space models of apparatuses.

 ### "+Simulink" Sub-folder